White House science chief calls for boosting ‘modest’ federal AI R&D spending

 “They’ve charted the right course, we’re doing a lot through executive action through how the government uses AI.
 And I think that’s exactly the right start,” she added about the administration’s AI policies.
 “There’s so much more to be done, including legislation.
 But I do think that that’s on the right track.
 I’ll also tell you, ironically, when you get to the seizing of benefits, it’s in building AI systems and putting AI to work, that you actually figure out what the real risks are.
 And you find the path to build in the mitigation.”

-To ensure the U.S. keeps producing more AI experts, the NSF recently launched its Technology Innovation and Partnerships Directorate, which is focused on grow the STEM workforce.
+To ensure the U.S. keeps producing more AI experts, the NSF recently launched its Technology Innovation and Partnerships Directorate, which is focused on growing the STEM workforce.

-The NAIRR is currently a pilot project with about $30 million in funding from Congress — far from the $2.6 billion a task force behind the project requested for the next six years.
+The NAIRR is currently a pilot project with about $30 million in funding from Congress — far from the $2.6 billion that the task force behind the project requested for the next six years.

 “It is, candidly, a drop in the bucket, relative to what the task force articulated was the need here,” Gianchandani said.